Agog-io/Simple-Product-Sync/README.md

 ## Integrations

 Currently I have created a Prestashop integration that adds and syncs products from the resulting database.
-To install it take the product_geniko_import folder and intall it like any other prestashop plugin
+To install it take the product_geniko_import folder and install it like any other prestashop module.